|In-state Tuition (per semester hour, unless noted)||$43,560 PER YR.|

 POINTS OF DISTINCTION

-- Ranked no. 1 liberal arts college in Texas by Forbes.
+- Ranked no. one liberal arts university in Texas by U.S. News & World Report and Washington Monthly.